Essentials for good health

 Alzheimer's dementia: A considerable majority of Alzheimer's disease cases have B12 deficiency.
 The lower limit for acceptable blood concentration of B12 has been found to be too low.
 Therefore, the proportion having B12 deficiency has been underestimated in studies on Alzheimer.
 In reality, if the new values were applied, almost all might be deficient.
 A major factor causing the brain damage is the neurotoxic amino acid homeocysteine which increases in B12 deficiency.

-Although B12 deficiency seems to be a major factor here, although some other deficiencies, toxic influences (heavy metals) and certain disorders (especially diabetes 1) have been reported to aggravate the condition.
+Although B12 deficiency seems to be a major factor here, some other deficiencies, toxic influences (heavy metals), low melatonin levels and certain disorders (especially diabetes 1) have been reported to aggravate the condition.

 Arteriosclerosis: A major factor is believed to be that B12 deficiency causes an increase in homeocysteine, a brain-damaging toxic amino-acid, which also damages blood vessels, causing arteriosclerosis.